splunk/TA-microsoft-365-defender-advanced-hunting-add-on/README.md

 * The above will only give you Alerts and Incidents, not the raw logs
 * The above maps to the Alerts CIM data model, not the Endpoint CIM data model

+My advice: Use Microsoft 365 Defender Advanced Hunting Add-on and Microsoft 365 Defender Add-on for Splunk, in order to get both alerts and the raw logs!

 The differences between [TA for Defender ATP hunting API](https://splunkbase.splunk.com/app/4623/#/details) and this TA are:
 * The above uses REST API to pull similar data at intervals, and the REST API is rate limited
 * The above is not CIM compliant

+You should not need this TA!

 ## Installation